adiblake/content-ops-starter/content/pages/about.md

       type: TitleBlock
       text: ''
       color: text-dark
-    subtitle: Be in good company
+    subtitle: Here's a little about me...
     text: >
       A service that provides advice and guidance to startups and small businesses.